Hypoglycaemia (hypo) and Hyperglycaemia

 Hypoglycaemia (hypo) occurs when your blood glucose levels drop (usually below 4.0mmol/L), while hyperglycaemia occurs when the levels are too high (usually above 15mmol/L).

-Often called a ‘hypo’, hypoglycaemia is a BGL below 4mmol/L. People taking insulin or certain types of diabetes medication are at risk of hypoglycaemia.
+Often called a ‘hypo’ or low blood sugar, hypoglycaemia is a BGL below 4mmol/L. People taking insulin or certain types of diabetes medication are at risk of hypoglycaemia.
 Hypos require immediate treatment with glucose to raise BGLs to above 4mmol/L.

 Hypos can be caused by missing a meal, not eating enough carbohydrates for a given dose of insulin, unplanned physical activity, strenuous exercise, drinking alcohol and some medications.